PR01 University Payroll

 Policy Steward:Associate Vice President for Budget and Finance>

 - FURTHER INFORMATION:

 - REVISION HISTORY:

-To comply with the Office of the Corporate Controller’s mission of providing quality financial, accounting, and information services that foster a culture of responsible stewardship and sound fiscal management of The Pennsylvania State University (University) resources, this policy defines the types of payrolls at the University.
+To comply with the Office of Budget and Finance mission of providing quality financial, accounting, and information services that foster a culture of responsible stewardship and sound fiscal management of The Pennsylvania State University (University) resources, this policy defines the types of payrolls at the University.